Canton Zurich SME Program

 • Framework workshops and presentations will be delivered in English and German.

-• By registering, the SME agrees to potentially share its success story for communication purposes.
+• By registering, the SME agrees to share its success story and key findings for communication purposes.

-• All information exchange will be conducted in accordance with the Code of Conduct.
+• All information exchange and external communication will be conducted in accordance with the Code of Conduct.

 News